Find out more about our free Wellbeing Programme here

 The online wellbeing programme we developed and delivered to support the Preston community during the pandemic lockdown resulted in 550 people accessing our wellbeing classes, 66% of whom had never accessed wellbeing services before and the outcomes included improved mood, connections and motivation and reduced sense of isolation and anxiety.

-This course has also consistently delivered positive outcomes with reported reductions in anxiety, improved ability to manage anxiety and reduction in the negative impacts of anxiety on daily life.
+This course has consistently delivered positive outcomes with reported reductions in anxiety, improved ability to manage anxiety and reduction in the negative impacts of anxiety on daily life.
 The NHS Recovery College summarising the outcomes as "Yoga for Anxiety works"

 Studio Director Emma is an advocate of yoga and relaxation therapies for mental health and spends time with those commissioning services to ensure that any programme is developed in a way that meets the specific needs of the clients.